-The Tougaloo Center for Undergraduate Research (TCUR) provides various support services to faculty who are members of TCUR.
+The Tougaloo Center for Undergraduate Research TCUR) provides various support services to faculty who are members of TCUR.
 It provides various faculty development and grantsmanship workshops.
-TCUR identifies mentors in specialized areas who review grant proposals and provide suggestions for improvement.
-Additionally, it provides a forum in which members share information, concerns on specific areas of interest, and suggestions for further development.
+TCUR identifies mentors in specialized areas who review

 Faculty and students are encouraged to develop research topics and projects with the intent to publish and present at local, regional and national seminars, workshops, and conferences.
 The College promotes and conducts an annual undergraduate research symposium.
 Faculty participates in the selection process for student presenters.